Ritin-dev/main/src/content/solutions/dust-collection.md

   3. Our vented solution, the [DuroCollector™](/products/durocollector), works for operations dealing with larger volumes of dust.

   4. Our DuroTable™ is a custom down draft table complete with multi-stage filtration and custom table-top size.

-  \

-  All dust collection systems can be used with the [DuroRoom™](/products/duroroom)  retractable enclosure to isolate and contain dust as the dust is generated – creating a safe and clean working environment within a larger space.
 copy_block_2: >-
   ### Technical Specifications